Change of Financial Support Rules for EU, other EEA and Swiss Students:

 Who is Not Affected?

 These changes will NOT affect those beginning courses in the 2020–2021 academic year.
-These changes will not apply to EU, other EEA and Swiss nationals benefitting from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement respectively, nor to Irish citizens living in the UK or Ireland.
+Therefore, these changes will not apply to EU, other EEA and Swiss nationals benefitting from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement respectively, nor to Irish citizens living in the UK or Ireland.

-The students will preserve their right to study and to access benefits and services on a reciprocal basis for the UK and Irish nationals under the Common Travel Area arrangement.
+As a result, the students will preserve their right to study and to access benefits and services on a reciprocal basis for the UK and Irish nationals under the Common Travel Area arrangement.

 Students who Started in 2017/18

 The UK government confirmed that EEA and Swiss national students (and their family members) who started studying in 2017/18 and who are eligible for loans/grants, will be eligible for ‘home’ fee status for the duration of their study.
+In other words, they’ll need to pay the same amount as the UK students.

 Students who started in 2018/19